choco-cupcake/GoodBoi/README.md

 - Refine detector code to account for newly discovered false positive patterns
 	- When some false positives are recurring (forked code) and hard to filter, one can rely on function and contract names to apply filters
 - Refilter previous hits by running 'node services/slitherRunner --refilter "detector-name"'
-- If the previous run resulted in errors, retry the failed analysis by runing 'node services/slitherRunner --retryErrors' (this flow to be improved as it currently retry any error regardless of the type)
+- If the previous run resulted in errors, retry the analysis failed in the last HOURS hours by runing 'node services/slitherRunner --retryErrors HOURS'

 When writing custom detectors for Slither, it is important to account for every edge case.
 A failure of a single detector will cause the analysis to fail for other detectors as well.